vaakinmade/pywinscheduler/README.md

 Toggle the button to turn the feature on.

 ### Configuring the email's password
 In the `emailserver.py`, the gmail password (GMAIL_PWD), is retrieved from `gmail_key.py` which has been further decoupled to avoid inadequate exposure.
 Be sure to always use python decouple when dealing with secret keys, api auths, passwords etc. in files that end up online.
-See [python decouple](https://pypi.python.org/pypi/python-decouple] to get started)
+See [python decouple](https://pypi.python.org/pypi/python-decouple) to get started.

 # Usage
 To install footyAlert as a native windows service, run;